avalanche-foundation/ACPs/ACPs/224-dynamic-gas-limit-in-subnet-evm/README.md

 ## Open Questions

-* Should activation of the `ACP224FeeManager` precompile disable the old precompile itself or should we require it to be disabled as a separate upgrade?
+* Should activation of the `ACP224FeeManager` precompile disable the old precompile itself or should we require it to be manually disabled as a separate upgrade?
-* [ACP-226](https://github.com/michaelkaplan13/ACPs/blob/91667d255055e8f71b9717b7475504ba83844525/ACPs/226-dynamic-minimum-block-times/README.md) is proposing to remove block gas cost and target rate, which are included in this proposal.
+* Should we use `targetGas` in genesis/chain config as an optional field signaling whether the chain config should have a precedence over the validator preferences?
+* Similarly above, should we have a toggle in `ACP224FeeManager` precompile to give control to validators for `targetGas`?

 ## Acknowledgements